 7.1 What are the basic rules of disclosure in civil proceedings in your jurisdiction?
 Is it possible to obtain disclosure pre-action?
 Are there any classes of documents that do not require disclosure?
-Are there any special rules concerning the disclosure of electronic documents?
+Are there any special rules concerning the disclosure of electronic documents or acceptable practices for conducting e-disclosure, such as predictive coding?

 The SCCP does not provide for a pre-trial discovery phase.
 That being said, in specific and narrowly described circumstances, the taking of evidence as a form of precautionary measure pre-action is possible.
-Moreover, during proceedings the parties may request the production of a specific document which is in the possession of the opposing party or a third party.
+Moreover, during proceedings, the parties may request the production of a specific document which is in the possession of the opposing party or a third party.

 The SCCP does not contain any special rules concerning the disclosure of electronic documents.
+Neither do acceptable practices for conducting e-disclosure, such as predictive coding, exist.
 As is the case with traditional documents, disclosure may be refused if the electronic document in question falls under a privilege, and parties may ask for protective measures to be issued by the courts where business and trade secrets are involved.